Police Ranks: Breaking Down 8 Different Law Enforcement Positions

 On top of these precinct duties, police lieutenants work with other law enforcement agencies in the area and also act as ambassadors of the police department in civic meetings, schools and other community efforts.

-Promotion to this rank will likely involve many years of experience as well as a demonstrated ability for leadership and strong public relations skills.
+Promotion to this rank will likely involve acquiring many years of experience, passing an examination, and demonstrable skills in leadership and public relations.

 6. Police captain

-Yet another step up, police captains report direct to police chiefs—or in the case of large departments, deputy police chiefs, as they manage and direct activities of the department.
-Captains train personnel, prepare and monitor programs and budgets and enforce department policies.
-They are relied on to maximize citizen involvement in community policing, make smart hires and promotions, represent the department in the community and local government and to step in when situations become critical or when the department requires a pinch hitter.
+Yet another step up, police captains report directly to police chiefs—or in the case of large departments, deputy police chiefs, as they manage and direct activities of the department.
+Captains train personnel, prepare and monitor programs and budgets, and enforce department policies.
+They are relied on to maximize citizen involvement in community policing, make smart hires and promotions, represent the department in the community and local government, and to step in when situations become critical or when the department requires a pinch hitter.

 Police captains might also conduct research and prepare reports related to crime and policing in the community.

 For this position, officers will need experience working in supervisory roles and, depending on the organization, may require a college degree.
-The ability to command and lead a group under stressful situations as well as having strong public speaking skills will be assets for officers at this stage of their career.
+The ability to command and lead a group under stressful situations as well as having strong public-speaking skills will be assets for officers at this stage of their careers.

 7. Deputy police chief